Pauly-DData/Infra-Lens/README.md

 # CDK Diff Summarizer

-My general goal is to make complext things as simple as possible so here we are: according to claude.ai and me this project can be summarized as:
+My general goal is to make complext things as simple as possible so here we go.
+According to claude.ai and me this project can be summarized as:

 A professional, modular GitHub Action that automatically summarizes AWS CDK diffs using AI, making infrastructure changes easier to understand for both technical and non-technical stakeholders.
 Sometimes you just want words.
 Understand and explain what is happening during cdk deploys with some help of our friends of AI.
 Born out of the idea of being bored and also a bit intimidated by looking at resource changes and staring at documentation to understand possible impact (I love documentation though).